-In the Netherlands, the Ministry of Foreign Affairs, companies, financial institutions, civil society organizations and knowledge institutes have repeatedly expressed the ambition that they want to contribute to the improvement of land governance.
-This has resulted in an initiative to organize the Dutch LANDdialogue (formerly the Land Governance Multi-Stakeholder Dialogue).
+In the Netherlands, various stakeholders including the the Ministry of Foreign Affairs, companies and financial institutions, civil society organisations and knowledge institutes have repeatedly expressed their willingness and ambition to contribute to the improvement of land governance in countries where Dutch players are active.
+This has resulted in an initiative to organise the Dutch LANDdialogue (previously known as the Land Governance Multi-Stakeholder Dialogue).

-Participants of the LANDdialogue, together with other stakeholders and partners, want to invest time and energy to effectively contribute from the Netherlands to the improvements of land governance in countries in which the Netherlands is active.
-It is their goal to promote explicit practical application and monitoring of improvement measures by the Dutch private sector, government, knowledge institutes and NGOs in line with the principles adopted in the VGGT.
+Participants of the LANDdialogue, together with other interested stakeholders and partners, want to invest time and energy to effectively contribute from the Netherlands to the improvements of land governance in countries in which the Netherlands is active.
+It is their goal to promote the practical application and monitoring of improvement measures by the Dutch private sector, government, knowledge institutes and NGOs in line with the principles adopted in the VGGTs.

 Within the objectives of a multi-annual LANDdialogue process the committed participants work to the following outcomes during both the elaboration of the cases and in broader dialogue sessions:

 - Objective insight and understanding of the actual nature, extent and severity of land governance issues and their effect in real life situations on different levels in different contexts.